dikortis/LetsTalkETC/Episodes/Episode_12.md

-agree on and entrust and validate like proof award and then they can all do that duplication of work once the blocks already created like what are we right on top of existing consensus
+agree on and entrust and validate like proof award and then they can all do that duplication of work once the blocks already created like what are we on top of existing consensus

 **Justin Fisher:**
- yeah the
+ yes the
-block chain whatever whatever
+blockchain whatever whatever
 even remove the word blockchain from the equation whatever you do to which he consensus is your business we're not